 Visualize any graphical object using nodes, which can be arranged and manipulated at the same time on a diagram page.

 Use the predefined objects that are built in the diagram control.

 In addition to the above, design a node UI template and reuse it across multiple nodes.

 Fully customize the appearance of a node.

-Additional information can be shown by adding text or labels on nodes and connectors.
+More information can be shown by adding text or labels on nodes and connectors.

-You can add and edit text at runtime and mark it read-only if it should not be edited.
+Add and edit text at runtime and mark it read-only if it should not be edited.

 Add any number of labels and further align them individually.

 Labels include sophisticated alignment options.
 Labels automatically align when a node or connector moves.